CringeTherapy/Disabler/README.md

 #Now double-click on the newly created normal folder and open it.

 #BEFORE DOING ANYTHING AFTER THIS POINT, MAKE SURE GOOGLE CHROME IS CLOSED!!!!

+#Now click 1-Start and click the underlined text, then run anyways. u can see the code to make sure it not virus.
+If the message doesnt come for u thats fine.

 #After closing Google Chrome, right click on the taskbar at the very bottom of your screen and click "task manager".